 While your marketing campaigns and website help to draw customers in, these aren’t the only methods you should be using to draw attention to your brand or products.
 Email is a great tool to use for cold leads who may not know about your company yet or for lukewarm leads who may know your company but who haven’t reached out to you yet.
 Contacting these types of leads is what’s referred to as cold email outreach: emailing companies or individual who you haven’t had prior contact with.
 The purpose in reaching out to them is to target high value leads and get them into the sales funnel.

 Cold email outreach can boost your sales significantly and buttress your existing marketing and website efforts.
 But it also needs to be done right.
-After all, you are reaching out to something who may not know your company at all.
+After all, you are reaching out to somebody who may not know your company at all.
 Below are a few tips on what to do and what not to do for your cold email outreach.

 10 Tips for Cold Email Outreach Done Right

 Do: Prospect according to your ideal customer type

 When prospecting, figure out your ideal lead or customer and avoid email bombing a huge list.
 There are two main reasons to avoid huge lists:

 2) they aren’t very effective, as they are generic and often include people or organizations that don’t fit your client profile.

 You can use prospecting software (like Zoominfo) or do your own research for companies that seem like a good fit for your product or service.
 This may be determined by company size, annual revenue, location, or any number of different characteristics that you determine.
 Once you have these parameters set, do your research to find a suitable person to contact at the company.
 By nailing down a list of leads who fit your ideal client characteristics and finding the appropriate people within the company to contact, you can put your energy into contacting higher-value, more efficient email outreach.